jackpunt/gtr/README.md

 # Gtr

 Generate Printable image files for Glory to Rome.
+(Repulic Edition, with some expansion cards)

+The card images have been digitally remastered from the original CGC cards.

 http://localhost:4212/?t=0